akka/akka-http/RELEASING.md

 ### Release Automation with Github Action

 Akka HTTP uses Github Actions and to release artifacts automatically to Akka's library repository.
-For commits to the `main` branch, it directly publishes artifacts to the Sonatype snapshot repository.
+For commits to the `main` branch, it publishes artifacts to the snapshot repository.

 ### Releasing only updated docs